 This 8 week group is designed to help school-aged children navigate the challenges of social situations and understand what it means to be a friend.
 Focusing on understanding their role and impact on those in their world.

-Begin to feel and express big emotions such as anxiety or anger
+- How to manage emotions such as anger